 Stephen joined the Conservative Party at the age of 16 and became Chairman of the local Young Conservatives in 1981.
 He has also held various positions in the local Conservative Association, including Chairman between 2002 and 2004.

 Stephen has twice been Chairman of the Council's Housing Committee: back in 1998 and, more recently, in 2009.
-He is currently Chairman of the Economic Development Board and also sits on the Policy and Organisation Board.
+Between 2010 and the elections in 2022, he also served as Chairman of the Regulatory Committee and the Economic Development Board.

-Outside of politics Stephen is a dedicated sports fan - especially cricket.
-He has been a long standing member of Hampshire County Cricket Club and, when he can tear himself away from the town hall, can be found on a summer's afternoon sitting on the boundary at The Rose Bowl with a cold beer in hand.
-He follows Portsmouth FC and is a regular visit to Privett Park to watch local team Gosport Borough.
+Outside of politics, Stephen is a dedicated sports fan - especially cricket.
+He has been a long-standing member of Hampshire County Cricket Club and, when he can tear himself away from the town hall, can be found on a summer's afternoon sitting on the boundary at The Rose Bowl with a cold beer in hand.
+He follows Portsmouth FC and is a regular visitor to Privett Park to watch local team Gosport Borough.

 Stephen has been at the forefront of promoting major infrastructure investment in his county division, including the Bus Rapid Transit busway extension to Rowner Road for which he played a pivotal role in persuading Hampshire County Council to reverse their decision to demolish the bridge on Rowner Road.
-A £1.7 million safety scheme at the Wych Lane/Fareham Road junction is shortly due to get underway; and a £7.8 million investment in Grange School has already begun.
+A £1.7 million safety scheme at the Wych Lane/Fareham Road junction was delivered in 2022 and a £7.8 million investment in Grange School the same year.